-primarynode Display (none) or the hostname of the designated primary.

-primarynode-1 and 1 A variant for internal use by 1&1 Internet AG.

-commstate When the last metadata communication to the designated primary is longer ago than \${window} (see also --window=seconds option), display that age in human readable form.
-See also primitive macro %alive-age{}.

-- syncinfo Shows an informational progress bar when sync is running.
+- role-1and1 A variant for internal use by 1&1 Internet AG. - primarynode Display (none) or the hostname of the designated primary. - primarynode-1and1 A variant for internal use by 1&1 Internet AG. - commstate When the last metadata communication to the designated primary is longer ago than \${window} (see also --window=seconds option), display that age in human readable form.
+See also primitive macro %alive-age{}. - syncinfo Shows an informational progress bar when sync is running.
 Intended for humans.
 Scripts should not rely on any details from this.
-Scripts may use this only as an approximate means for detecting progress (when comparing the full output text to a prior version and finding any difference, they may conclude that some progress has happened, how small whatsoever). - syncinfo-1and1 A variant for internal use by 1&1 Internet AG. - replinfo Shows an informational progress bar when fetch is running.
+Scripts may use this only as an approximate means for detecting progress (when comparing the full output text to a prior version and finding any difference, they may conclude that some progress has happened, how small whatsoever). - syncinfo-land1 A variant for internal use by 1&1 Internet AG. - replinfo Shows an informational progress bar when fetch is running.
 This should not be used for scripting at all, because it contains realtime information in human-readable form. - replinfo-1and1 A variant for internal use by 1&1 Internet AG. - fetch-line Additional details, called by replinfo.
 Shows the amount of data to be fetched, as well as the current transfer rate and a very rough estimation of the future duration.
 When primitive macros %fetch-age{} or %fetch-lag{} exceed \${window}, their values are also displayed for human informational purposes.
 See description of these primitive macros. - replay-line Additional details, called by replinfo.
 Shows the amount of data to be replayed, as well as the current replay rate and a very rough estimation of the future duration.
 When primitive macro %replay-age{} exceeds \${window}, it is also displayed for human informational purposes. - comminfo When the network communication is in an unusual condition, display it.
 Otherwise, don't produce any output.